 Energy efficiency is generally less expensive than other sources of clean power and thus including it would lower the cost of a CES.
-For example, a recent ACEEE study found that across 14 states with extensive energy efficiency programs, these programs have an average cost to the utility of 2.5 cents per kWh saved.
-This compares to new power plants with costs of 6 to 34 cents per kWh.
-Energy efficiency can also be implemented fairly quickly, with programs geared up in a year (in an emergency) or a few years.
-Most new power plants take a lot longer.
-Also, energy efficiency is generally more labor-intensive per dollar invested and thus including efficiency would aid job creation.
-For example, on a national basis, investing a million dollars in construction and services (sectors where energy efficiency jobs are concentrated) produces 19-20 jobs on average while investing a million dollars in the energy sector produces only 10 jobs on average.
+For example, a recent ACEEE study found that across 14 states with extensive energy efficiency programs, these programs have an average cost to the utility of 2.5 cents per kWh saved.1 This compares to new power plants with costs of 6 to 34 cents per kWh.2 Energy efficiency can also be implemented quickly, with programs achieving savings in a year or two.
+Most new power plants take years to permit and build before they come on line.

+Energy efficiency is generally more labor-intensive per dollar invested and thus including efficiency would aid job creation.
+For example, on a national basis, investing a million dollars in construction and services (sectors where energy efficiency jobs are concentrated) produces 19-20 jobs on average while investing a million dollars in the traditional energy sector produces only 10 jobs on average.3